enoch-sit/proj01_chatbot_edu/week02/code06_project_demo/CHATBOT_API_EXPLORER_WORKSHOP.md

 **✅ Checkpoint Questions:**
 - What happens to the endpoint URL when you change providers?
+- What happens to the API key when you switch providers?
 - Which providers require authentication?
 - What's the difference between standard and custom model selection?